svenaoki/CNN-PyTorch-React/README.md

 # Predicting Cats and Dogs using convolutional neural networks

 ## What this repo is about?
+This repo originated from the objective to create a CNN using PyTorch and hosting it on Flask.
+I would hate the idea of creating a frontend in Flask and some akward HTML, so I connect the model with ReactJS.
+People who would like to use the repo should therefore know a little bit of Javascript.
+Since this is just a fun project, I do not intend to spend much time on it - maybe a couple of evening so roughly 5-6 hours.

 ```
 ├── backend/
 │   ├── app.py